tinamayswinkels/sukhavati/_posts/2025-04-17-panchakarma-and-liver-health-detox-at-a-deep-cellular-level.md

 Unlike one-size-fits-all cleanses, Panchakarma is conducted under medical supervision and uses natural therapies to gradually and gently detoxify the entire body—including the liver.

-Learn more about the Ayurvedic philosophy behind detox in our \[Ayurvedic Approach to Liver Health\].
+Learn more about the Ayurvedic philosophy behind detox in our [Ayurvedic Approach to Liver Health](/ayurvedic-approach-to-liver-health-a-natural-path-to-detox-and-balance).

 ### How Panchakarma Supports the Liver